How to get your brand to go viral

 We can't tell you how many times we speak with brands who are desperate to reach the mysterious millennial consumer.
 We speak from experience that nothing makes the millennial consumer nuts like a viral marketing campaign.

-The following day, he posts cryptic messages to lead desperate fashionistas to a pop-up truck, selling nine pieces from the collection months before they drop in stores and handing them over in garbage bags.
+The following day, his account posts cryptic messages to lead desperate fashionistas to a pop-up truck, selling nine pieces from the collection months before they drop in stores and handing them over in garbage bags.
 The truck makes three stops and the lines span blocks.
 WTF, Wang?

 The following weekend, AW hosted an airbrush graffiti artist at his flagship store to customize any t-shirt or denim purchase, an event publicized all over Instagram.
 The coveted airbrush design? #WANGOVER.
 Because the first thing a millennial consumer wants to do with an expensive, new garment is have someone spray paint on it (no, seriously).